 Author note: A special thank you and shout out to Dr. Joseph Castleberry of Northwest University for allowing me to base this blog on his thoughts about determination.
-Photo above by Michael Heuser on Unsplash
+Photo by Michael Heuser on Unsplash

 I was recently in a meeting where Dr. Joe Castleberry, president of Northwest University, explained that determination in the Bible is knowing and understanding the purpose, then planning and following through with persistence.
 It is certainly a bit of wisdom I want to noodle on, and I hope you do as well.